oxylabs/how-to-scrape-amazon-product-data/README.md

 ### Extracting product details

-You only need the product URL, irrespective of the country in the Amazon store.
-The only change in code is the payload.
+You only need the product URL, regardless of the country where the Amazon store is located.
+The only code change is the payload.

 The following payload extracts details, such as name, price, stock availability, description, and more, for the Bose QC 45: